 Welcome to Chy an Mor, a Cornish name that means the 'house by the sea'.

 The beach at Coverack is sandy at low tide with a few rock pools to explore.

-Nearby Roskillys up the road is the place to go for their ice creams, pizza night (in season) and a wander round the shadey ponds to meet the ducks.
+Nearby Roskillys up the road, is the place to go for ice creams, pizza night (in season) and a wander round the shady ponds to meet the ducks.